kilianna/points-detector/help/README.md

 ## Installation and introductory information

-To use the microscope image processing toolkit to search for radiation traces, download the BackgroundRemover.jar file and place it in the Plugins directory (a subdirectory of the ImageJ or Figi.app directory).
-After restarting the program, it should be visible in the drop-down menu in ImageJ: **Plugins -> Background Remover**.
+In order to use the microscope image processing toolkit for separating signal from noise, you will need to download the BackgroundRemover.jar file and place it in the Plugins directory, which is a subdirectory of either the ImageJ or Figi.app directory.
+After restarting the program, the toolkit will be readily accessible in the drop-down menu under ImageJ: **Plugins -> Background Remover**.

-W pierwszej kolejności należy wczytać plik w postaci pojedynczego obrazka albo stacku.
-Obraz (lub stos) powinien być 16-bitowy w odcieniach szarości.
-Plugin uruchamia się domyślnie dla aktywnego okna.

-First, you should import the file as a single image or a stack.
-The image (or stack) must be in 16-bit grayscale.
-By default, the plugin runs for the active window.
+The file should be imported as a single image or a stack.
+The image (or stack) must be in a 16-bit grayscale.
+By default, the plugin is run for the active window.

 ![main_window](img/main_window.PNG)